mother/oio-native/README.md

 # oio-native
-A UI component kit for React
+A UI component kit for React Native